St. Petersburg

 The Hermitage

-The State Hermitage Museum occupies the Winter Palace and five connected buildings on Palace Square.
-The collection of 3 million objects - Impressionists, Dutch Golden Age, ancient Scythian gold, Egyptian antiquities - is the largest in Russia and one of the largest in the world.
-Entry is around RUB 500 for foreign visitors (approximately EUR 5 at 2024 rates, but exchange rates fluctuate significantly).
-Book tickets online to avoid the queue at the main entrance, which can be 45 minutes on summer weekends.
+The State Hermitage Museum occupies the Winter Palace and five connected buildings on Palace Square: the largest art collection in Russia, totalling around 3 million objects including Impressionists, Dutch Golden Age, ancient Scythian gold, Egyptian antiquities, and one of the best collections of Western European painting outside London and Paris.
+Entry runs around RUB 500 for foreign visitors.
+Book tickets online to skip the walk-up queue, which can be 45 minutes on summer weekends.
+Plan a minimum of three hours for a selective tour of the main highlights; the complete collection requires multiple visits.

 Peterhof

-Peterhof, 29km west of the city on the Gulf of Finland, is a palace and gardens complex built by Peter the Great to rival Versailles.
-The Grand Cascade, a network of 64 fountains and 200 statues running down the slope from the palace to the sea canal, operates May through October.
-The hydrofoil from the embankment near the Hermitage takes 30-40 minutes and is the pleasanter approach (versus the suburban train).
-Entry to the lower park with fountains is around RUB 1,000.
+Peterhof, 29 kilometres west of the city on the Gulf of Finland, is the palace-and-gardens complex Peter the Great commissioned specifically to outdo Versailles.
+The Grand Cascade – 64 fountains and 200 gilded statues cascading down the slope from the palace to the sea canal – operates May through October.
+The hydrofoil from the embankment near the Hermitage takes 30-40 minutes and is the more interesting approach; the suburban train also works.
+Entry to the lower park with the fountains runs around RUB 1,000.

 Church of the Savior on Spilled Blood

-Built on the spot where Alexander II was fatally wounded in 1881, the church has a mosaic interior covering 7,000 square metres.
-It is not a functioning Orthodox church but a museum.
+Built on the exact spot where Alexander II was fatally wounded by an anarchist’s bomb in 1881, the church has a mosaic interior covering 7,000 square metres – every wall and ceiling surface.
+It is a museum rather than a functioning church.
 Entry is around RUB 500.
-The exterior - deliberately modelled on St. Basil’s Cathedral in Moscow - is the most photographed building in St. Petersburg after the Hermitage.
+The exterior, deliberately modelled on St. Basil’s in Moscow with its coloured onion domes, is the most photographed building in the city after the Hermitage.

 The Mariinsky Theatre

-The Mariinsky is one of the historically significant opera and ballet venues in the world - the Kirov Ballet, as it was internationally known during the Soviet period, trained and launched Rudolf Nureyev, Mikhail Baryshnikov, and Natalia Makarova among others.
-Performances still run, tickets start at around RUB 1,500 for upper tiers.
-The Mariinsky II, a newer building across the canal from the original, handles the overflow schedule.
+The Mariinsky trained Rudolf Nureyev, Mikhail Baryshnikov, Natalia Makarova, and Anna Pavlova, among others.
+During the Soviet period it was known internationally as the Kirov Ballet.
+Performances still run; tickets start at around RUB 1,500 for upper tiers.
+The Mariinsky II, a newer building across the canal, handles the overflow schedule.

 White Nights

-From mid-June to early July, St. Petersburg’s latitude (59.9 degrees north) produces nights where it never fully darkens.
-The city historically marks this period with festival events and the bridges over the Neva open to allow shipping from around 01:30 to 05:00, stranding late-night revellers on Vasilyevsky Island temporarily.
-The light quality at 23:00 in June - golden, flat, diffuse - is unlike anything in southern European cities and worth experiencing once.
+From mid-June to early July, St. Petersburg’s latitude – 59.9 degrees north, farther north than Helsinki or Stockholm – produces nights where it never fully darkens.
+The city has historically marked this period with festival performances.
+The bridges over the Neva open to allow river shipping from around 01:30 to 05:00 nightly, which strands anyone who has wandered across to Vasilyevsky Island on the wrong side until dawn.
+The light quality at 23:00 in June – flat, golden, diffuse, entirely unlike Mediterranean evening light – is worth experiencing once.
+It changes how the city looks and makes the facades along the embankment look deliberately theatrical in ways they never quite achieve under normal sky.